pharo-project/pheps/phep-proposal.md

 - Is the same code duplicated unnecesarily?
 - Is this method too big (more than 10 lines)?
 If yes, is the method having too many responsibilities?
 - Can I unit test/debug the code easily to find the root cause?
-- Is this code documented if needed, it includes examples of usage and unit tests?
+- Is this code documented when needed?
+Does it include examples of usage and unit tests?